 GA Payroll Deduction

 Graduate Assistants are eligible to use payroll deduction as a method of paying university charges not covered by their tuition waiver.
 There is no additional cost for participating in the payroll deduction plan.
-Instructions on how to enroll in GA Payroll Deduction are available through the Bursar at this page.
-GAs who wish to pay their fees through this option must enroll by the tenth day of each semester (enrollment in a prior semester does not carry over to the next; the GA must re-enroll).
+Instructions on how to enroll in GA Payroll Deduction are available through the Office of the Bursar.
+GAs who wish to pay their fees through this option must enroll by the tenth day of each semester.
+Enrollment in a prior semester does not carry over to the next; the GA must re-enroll.

 Payroll, Benefits, and Health Insurance